nvidia-holoscan/holohub/benchmarks/exclusive_display/README.md

 ![Maximum Latency](exclusive_max_latency.png)

-In the above graph, the maximum end-to-end latency for the default mode increases from 15 ms to 23 ms when the number of headless applications rises from 0 to 3.
-For more than 3 headless applications, the maximum end-to-end latency in default mode is more than 200 ms.
+In the above graph, the maximum end-to-end latency for the default mode increases from 15 ms to 23 ms when the number of background headless applications rises from 0 to 3.
+For more than 3 background headless applications, the maximum end-to-end latency in default mode is more than 200 ms.

 The exclusive display mode performs much better than the default mode because of no overhead of the compositor.
-The maximum end-to-end latency is 20 to 30% lower for up to 3 headless applications.
-The benefits are more pronounced when the number of headless applications is more than 3.
+The maximum end-to-end latency is 20 to 30% lower in presence of up to 3 headless applications.
+The benefits are more pronounced when the number of background headless applications is more than 3.

-It is also true that the maximum end-to-end latency in exclusive display mode increases to 51 ms when the number of headless is 11.
-Therefore, exclusive display mode alone cannot guarantee an upper bound on the latency if the number of other applications using the GPU increases.
+Despite better performance with exclusive display, the maximum end-to-end latency increases to 51 ms when the number of background headless applications is 11.
+Therefore, exclusive display mode alone cannot guarantee an upper bound on the latency if the number of applications using the GPU increases.

 ### Average End-to-end Latency